UbiquityRobotics/learn/noetic/quickstart/connecting.md

 # Connecting to the Robot

-The Magni robot is normally running all the software for whatever sensors and navigation mode you are using for your project but there is no practical way to see what the robot is doing within ROS because the Host Linux cpu running the Magni itself is ```headless``` and normally only has WiFi to access.
+The Magni robot normally runs all the software for equiped sensors and navigation mode, but there is no practical way to see what the robot is doing within ROS, because the Host Linux CPU running the Magni itself is usually```headless``` and normally only has WiFi access.

-As such you'll need at least SSH access to use the robot properly which will be explained here, for more advanced ROS connectivity check [the workstation setup](noetic_quick_start_workstation).
+As such you'll need at least SSH access to use the robot properly, for more advanced ROS connectivity check [the workstation setup](noetic_quick_start_workstation).

 ## WiFi Hotspot